 Everything about this section makes it entirely possible to envision and create a Celtic military quest or campaign.
 Except for the omission of a mass battle system.
 Green Ronin had a wonderfully simple yet useful mass battle system for the d20.
 Why don’t you have one Avalanche?

-Seriously, they even give us a great piece of flunch rule called the Naming of Virtues for Champion fights between different Celtic armies (they issue challenges to other armies but they tend not to take them).
+Seriously, they even give us a great piece of flunch rule called the Naming of Virtues for Champion fights between different Celtic armies (they issue challenges to other armies but they tend not to accept them themselves, being massive hypocrites).
 Better hope you put ranks in Perform!
-For each virtue or noble feat the champion (usually the chieftain) can name and succesfully test against, he gets either a +1 to hit or damage.
-Naturally it is possible to belittle each virtue of the opposing champion, again where the Perform ranks come into play (fucking specify what form of performance next time Avalanche we are not savages), since these play a large roll in setting the DC of the will save.
-This Naming of Virtues is also where one’s parasites come into play, since these can provide a bonus to the Perform check based on their number and highest ranks in perform.
+For each virtue or noble feat the champion (usually the chieftain) can name and successfully test against, he gets either a +1 to hit or damage.
+Naturally it is possible to belittle each virtue of the opposing champion, again where the Perform ranks come into play (fucking specify what form of performance next time Avalanche we are not savages), since these play a large roll in setting the DC of the Will save.
+This Naming of Virtues is also where one’s parasites come into play, as these can provide a bonus to the Perform check based on their number and highest number of ranks in the Perform skill.